Roztocznik

-The village has a population of 499.
+Geography

 History

-The earliest mention of the village was included in the Liber fundationis episcopatus Vratislaviensis from around 1305, when it was part of fragmented Piast-ruled Silesia.
-Later on, it was part of the Holy Roman Empire til 1806 (Bohemia, Austria, Prussia) and Germany.
+The earliest mention of the village was included in the Liber fundationis episcopatus Vratislaviensis from around 1305, when it was part of fragmented Piast-ruled Poland.
+Later on, it was part of Bohemia, Austria, Prussia (within the Holy Roman Empire until 1806) and Germany.
 It appeared under various names throughout history, including Alberti villa in 1305, Albrechtsdorf in 1375, Olbersdorff or Olbrechtsdorf in 1677, and Ullersdorf in 1785.
-Initially the village was owned by the monastery, later the Knights Templar.
+Initially, within medieval Poland, the village was owned by the monastery, later the Knights Templar.
 In 1375 the first known owner of the village was Hannose von Liebenow.
 Already in 1395, the owner of the village was Martin Yrbini Joanni von Liebnaw and in 1550 - von Ullersdorf.
 In the mid-seventeenth century the village was owned by the family von Knobelsdorf.
 In 1728, the owner of the goods was Joseph von und Karriss Rosenhang.
 In 1840, the owner of the village was Baron Ferdinand von Seherr-Thoss, and in 1870 Countess Marie of the same family.
 Then the goods belonged to the family von Seidlitz-Sandreczki.
 Its last owner (until 1945) was Major Adolf Graf von Seidlitz-Sandreczki.
 In the nineteenth century, the village had a population of 606, and the people were mostly engaged in weaving cotton, trade to a small extent, sheep and cattle.

 During World War II, the Germans operated the E381 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
-After Germany's defeat in the war, in 1945, the village became part of Poland as Albertów, and since September 1, 1947 under its current name.
+After Germany's defeat in the war, in 1945, the village became again part of Poland as Albertów, and since September 1, 1947 under its current name.

 Mansion, residence, school

 First, a Renaissance mansion was built on the site in the sixteenth century.
 The remains of its walls were in the palace, built in the late eighteenth century, when the village belonged to the family von Seherr-Thoss.
 Today's form - Neo-Baroque mansion - gave the palace reconstruction in 1910, at the request of the then owners of the property, the family von Seidlitz-Sandreczki.
 Collections of the Staatsarchiv Breslau (Breslau State Archive) were hidden in the palace at the end of the war.
-After the war, the palace was expropriated and an agricultural school establushed, which in the 80s was transformed into the School of Agricultural Mechanization and the Team of Schools for them.
+After the war, the palace was expropriated and an agricultural school established, which in the 80s was transformed into the School of Agricultural Mechanization and the Team of Schools for them.
 In 1993 the building burned.
 The last students in 2005.
 The abandoned palace gradually fell into disrepair.

 April 23, 2012.
 "Investment Ear" sp.
 Z oo from Wrocław acquired from the District Dzierżoniów palace and park in Roztoczniku to create a care center for the elderly.
 It consists of a palace in neo-baroque style (area of more than 2.1 thousand.
 Sq.m.), the former boarding school (it will go to the spring of 2015 years former residents) and a park with old trees, paths and a pond.